-More regular maintenance is required of you as a homeowner, too.
+More regular maintenance is required of you as a Springfield homeowner (or wherever your new purchase may be), too.
 That yard you’ve been dreaming about — it needs to be mowed, often.
 And that means you need to have a lawnmower.
 Still doesn’t look as naturally manicured as the neighbors’ yard?
 Pick up a weed-wacker to and clean up those edges.
 Depending on where you live, you’ll also need a rake come fall (and leaf bags or a tarp to move leaves to the curb), and a shovel and deicer come winter.
 Plan ahead to maintain curb appeal - and the home's value.

 5. Your Neighbors are Forever (or for a while)

 This one is the easiest change to make, and probably one of the most fun.
 Your neighbors are no longer unseen producers of endless stomping on the other side of your ceiling — they’re your allies in the mission to create a great place to live.
 You don’t have to bake banana bread before you go, but you should go introduce yourself and get to know them and their lifestyles a little bit (which is a good thing to do even before you buy).
 Before you deny their requests to turn down your music at 11 pm — or too aggressively ask the same of them — just remember that they’ll still be there the next day.
 And the day after that.
 (Forever.)